alecbass/cool-pico-work/README.md

 ```

 # Programs
 This repository contains some programs ready to flash onto a PICO.
-To run them, set the PROGRAM environment variable
+To run them, build with the given feature with
-before running `cargo build` or `cargo run`.
+`cargo build` or `cargo run`.

 * RFID_FLASHER - Reads and flashes RFID chips.
+(Doesn't actually lol, this is a work in progress)

 # TODO
 Make the RFID_FLASHER program work with classic RFID tags